Chargebackhit API Reference

 Set of parameters used for detailed filtering.

-This includes parameters such as system account IDs, internal IDs, payment descriptors, etc.
+It includes parameters such as system account IDs, internal IDs, payment descriptors, and other relevant details.

 object

-Thereafter, you can select which parameters to sort by.
+Once indexed, you can select the parameters to sort by.

 object